palvarezimaz/chatapp-client/README.md

 i.
 Socket.io creators.
 ii.
 The cool CSS typed animation was taken from Brandon McConnell Codepen: https://codepen.io/brandonmcconnell/pen/bZqGdw iii.
 All and every one that make the Internet the one true Forum of the XXIth Century

+## Licence

+This app was created for educational purposes as Project 4 (final project) for the GA Software Engineer Immersive course, cohort #53 (2022), under the <a target="_blank" href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License.</p>